Code-Institute-Submissions/Garathd-milestone-project-1/README.md

 ## Media

-The photos used in this site were all good from Google.
+The photos used in this site were all got from Google.
 I had to use a bit of Photoshop to modify the pictures to work with the site.

 ## Acknowledgements